ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ---

-## Part 1: Terraform Policies - The Foundation
+## Part 1: Aqua Policies - The Foundation

-### What Terraform Policies Do
+### What Aqua Policies Do

-The Terraform policies establish the **security boundaries** for FIPS-compliant workloads:
+The Aqua policies (configured via Terraform as infrastructure-as-code) establish the **security boundaries** for FIPS-compliant workloads:

 **Image Assurance Policy**:
 ```hcl